sichenz/fashion-aesthetics-ml/README.md

-# Fashion Aesthetic Design ML
+# Fast Fashion Stable Diffusion Framework

 This project implements a machine learning approach to augment the fashion design process